peteryma/image-web-crawler/README.md

 ### Implementing the frontend

-For the frontend, I created a simple interface with 3 pages (4).
+The frontend includes a simple interface with 3 pages (4).
 These are located in `src/main/resources/static/`.

 - `index.html` and `script.js`: main landing page for searches, the user specifies the url they want to search, the depth of the crawl, and whether or not they want to enable image recognition.
 The initial image results are returned and displayed here.
 - `results.html` and `results.js`: lists completed searches for processed images.